leebyron/til/entries/radiate intent.md

 they know it to be.
 If you're wrong or get flak for the costs: ask forgiveness;
 you acted in good faith.

-This advice is missing one critical thing: _radiating intent_.
+This good advice is missing one critical thing: _radiating intent_.

 While "forgiveness, not permission" considers what you're asking, it says nothing about what you're telling.
 If you anticipate needing to ask forgiveness